stephpomare9-ui/healthcare-data-analysis/README.md

 ---

 ## Key Findings
-- Arthritis was the most common condtion
+- Arthritis was the most common condition
 - Patients aged 45-60 the highest proportion of long stay hospital stays
 - Emergency admissions represented a significant share of total admissions